BradleyCodeU/bradleycodeu.github.io/_apcsa/ch6loops/CBString2.md

     - prefixAgain
     - sameStarChar

-NOTE: you can SKIP starOut
+NOTE: you can SKIP starOut because it's tricky!

 Turn in your DONE page URL when finished.